51Degrees/documentation/src/devicedetection/features/useragentclienthints/requiredUachHeaders.md

-@page DeviceDetection_Features_UACH_RequiredValues Required Values
+@page DeviceDetection_Features_UACH_RequiredUachHeaders Required UA-CH Headers

 # Overview

-This page explains which UA-CH properties you need in order to get results for different properties.
+This page explains which UA-CH values you need in order to get results for different properties.

-If you just want to get all properties, you'll need the following values.
+If you just want to get all properties, you'll need the following UA-CH values.
 We generally recommend supplying all of these for the best detection results:

 - Sec-CH-UA